This post may contain affiliate links. See our affiliate disclaimer here.

 How to Stay For Free

 I love hotels.
 There’s something about falling into a hotel bed that is incredibly relaxing.

 Heath and I are members of pretty much every hotel reward program.
-(But we don’t have the credit cards associated with each program).
-We have accounts with Choice Hotels, IHG, Marriott, Starwood, and Hilton.
+That’s because joining these hotel reward programs is free (joining most airline reward programs is also free!).
+We have accounts with Choice Hotels, IHG, Marriott, and Hilton.

-I find hotel groups particularly confusing.
+I find hotel groups particularly confusing since a group will have a dozen different brands of hotels under their umbrella.
 For example, no one knows what IHG means.
 It’s Intercontinental Hotel Group.
-They own a LOT of hotels.
-They cover Intercontinental, Holiday Inn, Kimpton, Crowne, Staybridge, Candlewood, and so on.
+They cover Holiday Inn, Kimpton, Crowne, Staybridge, Candlewood, and so on.

 Here’s what we got when we signed up for the IHG Rewards Club Credit Card: